Sanikachavan123/DataScience-ML/README.md

 <h1>🌟 Data Science & Machine Learning Projects 🌟</h1>
 Hey there!
 Welcome to my collection of cool projects from my Data Science and Machine Learning internship.
 🚀 These are the projects where I got my hands dirty with data, crunched numbers, and trained models to solve some interesting problems.
-If you’re into Data Science, ML, or just curious about what I’ve been up to, feel free to browse through the projects, drop a comment, or reach out.
+If you’re into Data Science, ML, or just curious about what I’ve been up to, feel free to browse through the projects , or reach out.
 <br>
 <h1>📝 Project Descriptions</h1>
 <br>